-- Male breast
+- Male breast (gynecomastia)

 When is a liposuction indicated?

-Liposuction also has many valuable therapeutic applications and has been used effectively to treat medical conditions like non-cosmetic fat accumulation, such as lipomas (benign fatty tumors and gynecomastia (enlarged, male breast).
+Liposuction also has many valuable therapeutic applications and has been used effectively to treat medical conditions like non-cosmetic fat accumulation, such as lipomas (benign fatty tumors) and gynecomastia (enlarged, male breast).

 What happens prior to surgery?

 Before surgery, a complete medical history is taken and an examination is conducted in order to evaluate your condition.
 During the consultation, we will go over the procedure and what results might be expected.
-The doctor will review alternative treatment options and explain the possible risks and complication that may occur.
+The doctor will review alternative treatment options and explain the possible risks and complications that may occur.
 Photographs are frequently taken before and after surgery to help evaluate the amount of improvement.

 How is the tumescent technique of liposuction performed?